Man Bites Dog (film): Plot

-Ben is a witty and charismatic but narcissistic and easily-enraged serial killer who holds forth at length about whatever comes to mind, be it the "craft" of murder, the failings of architecture, his own poetry, or classical music, which he plays with his girlfriend Valerie.
+Ben is a witty and charismatic, but narcissistic and easily-enraged serial killer who holds forth at length about whatever comes to mind; be it the "craft" of murder, the failings of architecture, his own poetry, or classical music, which he plays with his girlfriend Valérie.
 A film crew joins him on his sadistic adventures, recording them for a fly on the wall documentary.
 Ben takes them to meet his family and friends while boasting of murdering many people at random and dumping their bodies in canals and quarries.
 The viewer witnesses these grisly killings in graphic detail.

 Ben ventures into apartment buildings, explaining how it is more cost-effective to attack old people than young couples because the elderly have more cash at home and are easier to kill.
 In a following scene, he screams wildly at an elderly lady, causing her to have a heart attack.
 As she lies dying, he casually remarks that this method saved him a bullet.

 Ben continues his candid explanations and his rampage, shooting, strangling, and beating his victims to death.
 His murders often involve robbery and theft.
 His victims include women, the elderly, immigrants, and postmen (his favorite targets).
 He enjoys killing a postman at the start of each month because they tend to have parcels with money and other goods he can steal.
 He also enjoys killing women because he claims they do not fight back as much.
 However, Ben also kills a real estate developer who rudely evicted one of his friends, and when he kills an immigrant night watchman at a construction site, he expresses concern that the construction company hired the African employee for unscrupulous reasons (before launching into his own racist tirade and requesting the film crew expose the body’s genitals).
 At the same construction site, Ben points out where he killed and buried two Muslims, and explains that he made sure to entomb their bodies in a wall that faces Mecca.
 During filming, some of Ben's crew are killed; their deaths are later called "occupational hazards" by a crew member and off-handedly mourned.

 The camera crew becomes more and more involved in the murders, starting out as silent accomplices but gradually assisting Ben in his killings.
 When Ben invades a home and kills an entire family, they help him hold down a young boy and smother him with a pillow, all the while keeping up a casual conversation.